SELab-2/OSOC-6/README.md

 #### Deployment diagram

-We provide an overview on the different layers, what technologies are used within those layers and how they communicate in our [deployment diagram](documentation/OSOC-deployment-diagram.vpd.svg).
+We provide an overview of the different layers, the technologies used within those layers and how they communicate in our [deployment diagram](documentation/OSOC-deployment-diagram.vpd.svg).

 #### Component overview

-An overview and small description of our most important modules, the layers they are used in and with what modules they communicate in our [module overview](documentation/OSOC-component-servicediagram.vpd.svg).
+An overview and small description of our most important modules, the layers they are used in and the modules they communicate with is provided in our [module overview](documentation/OSOC-component-servicediagram.vpd.svg).

 ### Design